lukenew2/crypto_automation_system/README.md

     ```

-And Boom!
-We’ve created a secret to securely store our exchange’s API keys and gave our application sufficient permission to access the keys.
+And Kaboom!
+You’ve created a secret to securely store your exchange’s API keys and gave your application sufficient permissions to access the keys.

-**Developer Note:** Most exchanges offer a sandbox environment that provides the same functionality as the actual exchange to enable testing in our application without affecting our actual account.
+**Developer Note:** Most exchanges offer a sandbox environment that provides the same functionality as the actual exchange to enable testing in your application without affecting your actual account.
 If you have API keys for your exchange’s sandbox, you can create another secret in AWS Secrets Manager to store the sandbox’s API keys.
 Copy the Secret Name within the dev stage of our config.json file and the Secret ARN in the policy-dev.json file.

 ## Deployment